freedomofpress/securedrop/docs/set_up_svs.rst

 hardware for the *Secure Viewing Station*, contact the `Freedom of the Press Foundation <https://securedrop.org/help>`__.

+We also recommend you remove all speakers from the device, instead using earphones to listen to audio submissions.

 You should have a Tails drive clearly labeled “SecureDrop Secure Viewing Station”.
 If it's not labeled, label it right now, then boot it on the *Secure Viewing Station*.
 After it loads, you should see a "Welcome to